Tenisha5132/blindsqli_challenge_making/README.md

 07-02-2025
 trying some php scripts related to my before blind sqli challenge i slept off i didn't woke up sorry
+08-02-2025
+made a php script which you guys may find similer to lords of sqli code i took refernce from it then with my before php i made a new one now i have to make a sample python script to test